Mathematics of paper folding: Applications

-Computational origami has contributed to applications in robotics, biotechnology & medicine, industrial design.
+Computational origami has contributed to applications in robotics, engineering, biotechnology & medicine, industrial design.
 Applications for origami have also been developed in the study of programming languages and programming paradigms, particular in the setting of functional programming.

 Robert Lang participated in a project with researchers at EASi Engineering in Germany to develop automotive airbag folding designs.
 In the mid-2000s, Lang worked with researchers at the Lawrence Livermore National Laboratory to develop a solution for the James Webb Space Telescope, particularly its large mirrors, to fit into a rocket using principles and algorithms from computational origami.

 In 2014, researchers at the Massachusetts Institute of Technology, Harvard University, and the Wyss Institute for Biologically Inspired Engineering published a method for building self-folding machines and credited advances in computational origami for the project's success.
 Their origami-inspired robot was reported to fold itself in 4 minutes and walk away without human intervention, which demonstrated the potential for autonomous self-controlled assembly in robotics.

 Other applications include DNA origami and RNA origami, folding of manufacturing instruments, and surgery by tiny origami robots.

 Applications of computational origami have been featured by various production companies and commercials.
 Lang famously worked with Toyota Avalon to feature an animated origami sequence, Mitsubishi Endeavor to create a world entirely out of origami figures, and McDonald's to form numerous origami figures from cheeseburger wrappers.